tsnl/qy/news/004 - Effects Specifiers.md

   - we do not need to defer information and perform checks later

 This scheme lets us add compile-time-checked exceptions in the future.
+- since exceptions can be faster than branching for uncommon paths,
+- this could enable a whole class of optimizations by the programmer
+- statistical analysis can encourage conversion of if/match into exceptions

 IMPLEMENTATION